kikwit/kikwit/README.md

     The `contentType` argument, if not provided, defaults to `text/plain; charset=utf-8`.

-- **sendEvent(event, interval)**
+- **sendEvent(eventDetails, interval)**

-    Sends the specified server-sent event object.
+    Sends a server-sent event.

     The _interval_ argument specifies the time interval to wait until the next call to generate another event.
     If there is no data to send then the Context's `noEvent(interval)` method should be called.

-    The _event_ argument should have following field names:
+    The _eventDetails_ argument should have the following properties:

-    - `type`
+    - `event`

-        The event's type.
-If this is specified, an event will be dispatched on the browser to the listener for the specified event name;
+        The event name.
+If this property is specified, an event will be dispatched on the browser to the listener for the specified event name;
-        This field corresponds to the [Server-sent events standard][server-sent-events-standard]'s _event_ field. the web site source code should use addEventListener() to listen for named events.
+        This property corresponds to the [Server-sent events standard][server-sent-events-standard]'s _event_ field.
-        The onmessage handler is called if no event name is specified for a message.
+        The EventSource's `onmessage` handler is called if no event name is specified for a message.

     - `data`